/institutional/perspectives/portfolio-strategy/asset-backed-securities-abs

 For example, when large numbers of homeowners could not honor their mortgage payment obligations, counting on steady housing prices to support debt repayment turned out to be unrealistic.
 Leading up to the GFC, those who conservatively evaluated borrower ability to pay their mortgages rather than focusing upon property values generally sidestepped losses (and, in some cases, gained the insight to short the ill-constructed securitizations).
 Meanwhile, those investors who relied on continued home price appreciation and ignored the quality of the contractual cash flows fared poorly.
 We believe the specific values ascribed to real estate, companies, planes, ships, and intellectual property derive from the quality of the underlying cash flows, not the other way around.

-ABS Make Up Just 4 Percent of the Fixed-Income Market
+ABS Make Up Just 3 Percent of the Fixed-Income Market

-ABS Makes Up Just 3%25 of the Fixed-Income Market
+ABS Makes Up Just 3% of the Fixed-Income Market

 Source: Guggenheim Investments, SIFMA.
-Data as of 9.30.2022.
+Data as of 12.31.2023.

 SPVs: The Structure of Structured Credit

 Securitization, the act of creating asset-backed securities, begins with the creation of a special purpose vehicle, or SPV.
 Think of an SPV as a company with no purpose other than to acquire assets and issue debt secured by those assets.
 The SPV, also called the “issuer,” purchases a specific pool of assets and simultaneously issues debt securities—the asset-backed securities—and equity interests to fund the purchase of those assets.
-The pool of assets are typically of one type (auto loans, aircraft leases, corporate loans, etc.) but often are comprised of diverse and numerous “payers.”
+The pool of assets is typically of one type (auto loans, aircraft leases, corporate loans, etc.), but often are comprised of diverse and numerous “payers.”

 Often, but not always, the SPV issues multiple classes of debt with different priority of payment, which are called tranches.
 Other important steps in this securitization process include the assignment of a servicer or manager, assignment of a trustee, issuance of a rating on the issued debt tranches, and the establishment of an assortment of rules to govern the securitization.
 These rules dictate how the trustee distributes cash flow from the asset pool between the principal and interest due on the debt tranches and equity interests, what sort of assets the SPV can own, what to do when assets pay off early, and whether cash can be used to purchase new assets.
 They also prescribe what happens when things go wrong, such as when the assets do not generate enough cash, or there is a precipitous decline in their quantity and/or quality.
-The governing documents also establish the content of the periodic investor reports, spelling out the roles, ratings and rules, and much more.
+The governing documents also establish the content of the periodic investor reports, spelling out the roles, ratings, and rules, and much more.
 Usually, the bond indenture serves as the governing document, but some securitizations may use a credit agreement, a trust deed, or a servicing agreement.
 Needless to say, navigating these documents efficiently and thoroughly requires significant experience, dedicated resources, and a disciplined investment process.

 More than MBS: ABS Collateral Types Are Familiar and Diverse

 At its inception in the mid-1980s, the non-mortgage ABS market began with securitizations of auto loans and credit card receivables.
-Since then, the sector has rapidly evolved into a highly diversified $1.5 trillion market, running the gamut of collateral types.
+Since then, the sector has rapidly evolved into a highly diversified $1.6 trillion market, running the gamut of collateral types.
 Within structured credit, investors can construct a portfolio of various collateral types, providing additional diversification benefits at the investor portfolio level.
 Real estate-related securitized credit, including Agency and non-Agency RMBS and CMBS, technically represent types of ABS, but their investment considerations differ significantly enough that we consider them distinct asset classes.
 Non-real estate ABS collateral types can be grouped into two main subsectors, consumer and commercial:

 • Consumer ABS are backed by cash flows from personal financial assets, such as student loans, credit card receivables, and auto loans.